 Methods of deposit

 Binance only supports withdrawal to crypto wallets.
-Withdrawal of fiat is not possible, since the system doesn’t have a fiat wallet to begin with.
+Withdrawal of fiat is not possible, since the system doesn’t have a fiat digital wallet to begin with.

 As such, the only way to cash out of Binance is by moving your crypto to another exchange.